 Circle and Regulated Stablecoin Issuers

-Paradoxically, Circle’s stock dropped 20% in a single day when the stablecoin yield provisions leaked on March 24 — because USDC’s main distribution partner, Coinbase, offers stablecoin rewards as a product, and that revenue stream was directly threatened.
+Paradoxically, Circle’s stock dropped over 18% in a single day when the stablecoin yield provisions leaked on March 24 — because USDC’s main distribution partner, Coinbase, offers stablecoin rewards as a product, and that revenue stream was directly threatened.
+Stablecoin revenue represented roughly 19% of Coinbase’s total revenue in Q3 2025, which is why Coinbase has now rejected this bill twice, including the April 2 compromise draft.

 But zoom out: if you’re Circle, and stablecoin yield is banned across the board, your regulated USDC suddenly has less competition from crypto-native yield alternatives.
 Banks distributing USDC via custody become more attractive relative to DeFi alternatives.
 It’s a complex position for Circle — short-term pain, potentially long-term structural advantage if DeFi yield gets ring-fenced.